 The Royal Armouries Library, The Library, Royal Armouries, Armouries Drive, Leeds LS10 1LT, holds papers relating to the study of armoury 19th-20th centuries.

 5. Useful links

-Survey of the Papers of Senior UK Defence Personnel 1793-1975 - Southampton University Library, in conjunction with the Liddell Hart Centre for Military Archives, King's College, London, has recently undertaken a survey of the papers of senior commanders and defence staff, covering between 4000-5000 individuals for the period 1793-1975.
+Survey of the Papers of Senior UK Defence Personnel 1793-1975 - Southampton University Library, in conjunction with the Liddell Hart Centre for Military Archives, King's College, London, undertook a survey of the papers of senior commanders and defence staff, covering between 4000-5000 individuals for the period 1793-1975.

 6. Further reading